It is difficult to find any company that doesn’t have some form of the claim “we value our customers.”

 There are two types of customer feedback:

-- Solicited Feedback: This is the type of customer feedback you ask for.
-For example, simple question customer surveys sent via email after a purchase or service ratings after a customer service interaction.
+- Solicited Feedback: This is the customer feedback you ask for.
+For example, simple question customer surveys are sent via email after a purchase or service ratings after a customer service interaction.
 Web analytics like session replays or heatmaps may also be considered indirect forms of feedback.
 They provide insight into how customers interact with your website.
-POWR’s own Hit Counter helps webmasters track and display visits for any web pages.
+POWR’s Hit Counter helps web admins track and display visits for any web pages.

 - Unsolicited Feedback: This is customer feedback you don’t reach out for.
-These include comments on social media, Google reviews, product or service questions, error reports, and complaints lodged through customer service.
+These include comments on social media, Google reviews on website, product or service questions, error reports, and complaints lodged through customer service.

-Feedback from customers is an excellent indicator of how they feel about your brand.
+Customer feedback is an excellent indicator of how they feel about your brand.
 But it can do more than that.
-Read on to learn how your e-commerce business can get the most out of customer feedback.
+Learn how your e-commerce business can get the most out of customer feedback.

 1. Use it to get new leads and drive brand loyalty

 Unless your brand is terrible, you have happy customers.
-Why not use them to generate new leads and improve loyalty to your brand at the same time?
+Why not use them to generate new leads and improve loyalty to your brand simultaneously?
 Leveraging existing customers is one secret to expanding your target audience.